Ferenc Gyurcsány: Other

-Gazprom
+His legitimacy was often questioned by opposition parties based on his withholding of information about the actual budget deficit in his 2006 re-election campaign.

+Russia Pipeline

-As a Prime Minister, Gyurcsány was said to be an advocate of the South Stream pipeline project, which is aimed to supply Russian gas directly to the EU, bypassing transit countries such as Ukraine.
-He signed the contract in Moscow just week before a referendum at Hungary, which showed around 80% of the votes were against the government reforms.
+As a prime minister, Gyurcsány was said to be an advocate of the South Stream pipeline project, which is aimed to supply Russian gas directly to the EU, bypassing transit countries such as Ukraine.
+He signed the contract in Moscow just week before a referendum in Hungary, which showed around 80% of the votes were against the government reforms.
 However, the questions of the referendum (two concerning health care and one concerning education) had no relation to the issue of possible pipelines built in the country.
 Gyurcsány stated that it is an unlucky situation for a country to have only one supplier (Russia) of any resource, which in this particular case is natural gas.
 He said the South Stream pipeline only diversifies routes from the same source country.
-He also advocated the Nabucco Pipeline which was planned to transfer gas from the Middle-East, as he considered this as a pipeline which diversifies the source of natural gas also.
+He also advocated the Nabucco pipeline which was planned to transfer gas from the Middle East.